matfin/annachristoffer/site/content/project/master-of-art-project.md

 ---
 title:			"Master of Art / Project"
 thumbnail:		""
 teaser:			""
-date: "2017-03-27T11:02:24Z"
+date:			"2013-02-01"
-description: "Carnival of the animals – A digital music book for children."
+description:	"Carnival of the animals &ndash; A digital music book for children."
+prominence:		"normal"
 categories:
 - "illustration"
 - "interaction"
 ---